Is Forex Halal?

 Therefore, this arrangement doesn’t transfer risk, it creates it.

 And for what?
-What value creating prospects result from my bet which can justify my creation of risk?
+What value-creating prospects result from my bet which can justify my creation of risk?

 Big goose egg.

-Accordingly, it isn’t trade.
+Accordingly, it isn’t traded.
 It is gambling.

 The creation of risk with no justifiable prospects for creating any value is rather dangerous and can potentially lead to the exacerbation of economic crises.